Correcting Auto-Differentiation in Neural-ODE Training: Proof of Proposition and Theorem

-where we used the boundedness of $z$ and the regularity of the first order derivative of $f$. \end{itemize} Putting the estimates of the three terms together, we concludes the whole theorem. \end{proof}
+where we have used the triangle inequality, the boundedness of $\hat{\rp}_{l}$ and $\rp_{l}$ and the regularity of $f$ up to its second order derivative.
+Noticing that from $l+1$ and $l$-th step to that $l-1$ we gain an error of $\mathcal{O}(h^3)$.
+Collectively by iteration using $L = 1/h$, we conclude the proof of the lemma. \end{proof}